wietze/HijackLibs/docs/CONTRIBUTING.md

    Copy this project's [template](/template.yml) and paste it in your newly created file.
 Now populate all fields where possible; remove any fields you don't need, and please remove all comments before proceeding to the next step.

 5. **Push and check GitHub actions**
    Push your entry to your own fork (see [GitHub Docs](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository)).
 A couple of checks will be performed by GitHub actions, to check if your contribution is passing our quality checks.
-Putting it simply, it is checking if the file you created is valid YAML and whether the fields have been populated correctly in the expected format.
+Putting it simply, it is checking if the file you created is valid YAML and whether the fields have been populated correctly in the expected format[^1].

    If all is well, you should see a green tick (✔️) next to your commit.
    If a check failed, click the red cross (❌) to get more details on what went wrong.
 Make sure you fix any issues before proceeding to the next step!